Oghma-Infinium/Vagabond-Remastered/README.md

 Please check the [FAQ](https://github.com/Oghma-Infinium/Vagabond-Remastered/blob/main/Documentation/FAQ.md) first if you have any issues.

 >[!TIP]
 >If you encounter any bugs or issues while playing the list, the [Waking Dreams](https://discord.gg/4WwqfK5yHg) support server is preferred and will have the fastest turn around time for support.
-Alternatively, you can leave an issue report via Github's [Issues](https://github.com/Oghma-Infinium/Vagabond-Remastered/issues) page, using the repository's template.

 # Credits and Thanks